evandhoffman/dicom-exporter/README.md

 ## Supported Formats

 - **Input**: ZIP and ISO archives
+  - ⚠️ **Note**: ISO format has been tested extensively.
+ZIP format support is implemented but not yet tested in production.
 - **DICOM Files**: Validated using pydicom
 - **Output Images**: PNG format with RGB conversion
 - **Metadata**: Extracted from DICOM headers